wbochar/petmate9/README.md

 - [ ] make icons 40x25 example (no matter what size they are)
 - [ ] show frame count in title bar
 - [ ] show active palette
-- [x] toolbar colour chips like photoshop
+- [x] toolbar colour chips like modern image editors (eg photoshop)

 ## New Stuff

 - [x] Keyboard color selector using 12345678 (+CTRL for 9-16) like c64 inputs
+  - [ ] Use "TAB" as c64 CTRL and "CTRL" as c64 C= key
 - [x] New Char ROM for DirArt with Layout like ABC ROM
 - [x] Add new DirArt + D to file menu
 - [x] New DirArt auto defaults to DirArt ROM